lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

     $gfx.TextMove(10,20);

-It is also possible to directly call the TextMove operator 'Td' directly:
+It is also possible to directly call the TextMove operator 'Td':

     use PDF::Content::Ops :OpCode
     $gfx.op(OpCode::TextMove, 10,20);